 Embracing the 100,000 Steps

 The real reason behind doing this challenge was simply to impose a large amount struggle on myself.
 That moment when I left the house, I knew I had a daunting, time consuming task on my hands.
-I knew I was just going to be going until that 100,000 steps had been hit.
+I knew I was just going to be walking until that 100,000 steps had been hit.

 Get out and Give it a Go!